Mark Forman, PhD

 Dr. Forman is a long-term practitioner of yoga, reiki, martial arts, and meditation, beginning these practices in his late teens.
 He has studied meditation under several prominent teachers, including Gurumayi Chidvilasanda and Kenneth Folk.
 Over the past two decades, Dr. Forman has trained in a wide variety of therapeutic settings and with a number of different clinical populations.
 He has had particularly deep personal involvement in Jungian analysis with Alden Josey, Integral Psychotherapy and Hakomi (somatic psychotherapy) with Joe Sousa, sensorimotor and trauma-focused therapy with Janina Fisher, and neo-Jungian dream work with Jeremy Taylor.

-Dr. Forman is currently in private practice in Los Angeles and San Jose, California.
+Dr. Forman is currently in private practice in San Jose, California and is available online.
 In addition to working with adults and couples, he often sees other therapists, coaches, and those exploring deeper psychospiritual growth.

 Consulting and Individual Supervision

-Dr. Forman is currently seeing adolescents, adults, couples, and families in Los Angeles and San Jose.
-To inquire about therapeutic services, please call 408-841-7443 or email@example.com.
+Dr. Forman is currently seeing adults and couples in San Jose, California as well as online.
+To inquire about therapeutic services, please call 408-841-7443 or email firstname.lastname@example.org.